dw-data/corsia/README.md

 ## Emissions forecast

-To find out how much airlines will actually have to offset under CORSIA, it&#39;s necessary to estimate how much airlines will emit during the course of the program.
+To find out how much airlines will actually have to offset under CORSIA, it is necessary to estimate how much airlines will emit during the course of the program.

-ICCT&#39;s Dan Rutherford provided DW with his emissions forecasts in January 2021, based on the latest industry projections.
-His projections make the following assumptions:
+ICCT's Dan Rutherford provided DW with emissions forecasts based on the latest industry projections in January 2021.
+His projections rely on the following assumptions:

 | **Value** | **Variable** | **Source** |
 | --- | --- | --- |